Why Choosing the Right Glass Manufacturer Matters

 Inexperience in your glass manufacturer can potentially put you in a difficult position in a number of ways.
 For example, an inexperienced company could underestimate how long a given job could take, leading to you getting the project late.
 (Whether you’re the end user or you’re a contractor, architect, or designer who’s passing the product along to your client, a late deliverable is never ideal.)
 Inexperience could even lead to creating a project that’s ultimately unsafe.

 Expertise often goes hand in hand with experience, but it is well worth judging a potential glass manufacturer on this criterion as well.
-Just because someone has been in business a long time doesn’t necessarily mean they know a lot about the intricacies of the glass industry.
+Just because someone has been in business a long time doesn’t necessarily mean they know a lot about the intricacies of the custom glass manufacturing industry.

 Be especially certain to ask them about the safety aspects of glass.
 If you want a high-level overview of what safety-related issues to consider, read our blog, “Are Glass Floors Safe,” as well as our more in-depth look at potential antislip glass options.

 Whether you’re a private homeowner or you’re looking to create an architectural glass project for a commercial space, you want consistent and open communication from your glass manufacturer.
-This will help ensure you’re in the loop at every stage of the project—from creating the initial concept to refining and finalizing design to manufacturing the project to safely shipping it to the end user.
+This will help ensure you’re in the loop at every stage of the project—from creating the initial concept to refining and finalizing the design to manufacturing the project to safely shipping it to the end user.

 4. Openness to Your Ideas

 Many glass projects are custom, and it’s imperative you work with a glass manufacturer who will listen to exactly what you want.
 Granted, there might be elements to your project that are not feasible because of limitations within the glass medium.
 For example, maybe a certain thickness of glass could be dangerous, or maybe an uninterrupted glass span of a certain width won’t be structurally sound.
 That’s when you need to listen and default to the experience and expertise of your glass manufacturer.
-For other details, though, you want to work with a company that will value your input and strive at every turn to bring your creation to reality.
-You want someone who commits to jobs not just as a manufacturer but as a creative partner.
+For other details, though, you want to work with a company that will value your input and strives at every turn to bring your creation to reality.
+You want someone who commits to jobs not just as a glass manufacturer but as a creative partner.

 5. One-Stop-Shop Experience